ncagle/DNS-over-HTTPS/Trust-On-First-Use.md

 (this mode probably needs to be enabled, or alternatively it needs an option to disable it)

-Perform as usual with the standard CA cert setup, as for `CERTINFO` to get returned. (run A)
+Perform as usual with the standard CA cert setup, ask for `CERTINFO` to get returned. (run A)

 If run A doesn't return a CA-cert error, goto Cleanup Mode